CountBricks: How Much Does Trim Cost in Residential Builds

 Head of Sales

-• Trim is installed near project close-out, so cost overruns hit when budgets are already strained.
+• Trim is often installed at project close-out, making cost overruns particularly impactful.

 2. Linear footage required